-Advanced Therapy Medicinal Products (ATMPs) have the incredible potential to cure devastating illnesses, such as cancer, on a more personalized level.
+Advanced Therapy Medicinal Products (ATMPs), or Cell and Gene Therapies (CGT), have the incredible potential to cure devastating illnesses, such as cancer, on a more personalized level.
 But, due to the production variability of personalized medicines, these processes are some of the hardest to control.

 When creating these products, especially in the research phase, a huge amount of useful data is produced every day.
 The abundance of data across variable processes can challenge data management principles and risk data integrity.